redpesk-common/afb-libpython/samples/README.md

 In order to debug Python directly from VScode your should do:

-* Set LD_LIBRARY_PATH for python to load libafb-glue.so
+* Set LD_LIBRARY_PATH for python to load libafb.so
 * Select Python3 (by default vscode generally select Python2)

 ## launch.json